Thomas Pitt, 2nd Baron Camelford

-Captain Thomas Pitt, 2nd Baron Camelford (19 February 1775 – 10 March 1804) was a Royal Navy officer and explorer who participated in the Vancouver Expedition and feuded with its leader, George Vancouver, during and after the expedition.
+Lieutenant Thomas Pitt, 2nd Baron Camelford (19 February 1775 – 10 March 1804) was a Royal Navy officer and explorer who participated in the Vancouver Expedition and feuded with its leader, George Vancouver, during and after the expedition.

 Early life

 Pitt was born at Boconnoc, Cornwall, the only son of Thomas Pitt, 1st Baron Camelford and Anne, daughter of London merchant and politician Pinckney Wilkinson.
 He had a sister, Anne.
 His early years were spent in Switzerland.
 He was later educated at Charterhouse School.
 He spent a number of years there which he regarded as the happiest of his life.
 Having developed a love of the sea, when his father tried to have him transferred to another English public school, he refused to attend.
 Instead he decided to join the navy.

 In the autumn of 1781, while he was under seven years of age, his name was borne on the books of HMS Tobago, but he most likely entered the navy, in actuality, some years later.